sarkadava/DashWorkshop/README.md

 <ul><li>https://www.youtube.com/watch?v=YJC6ldI3hWk (for Mac)</li>
 <li>https://www.youtube.com/watch?v=UTqOXwAi1pE (for Windows)</li></ul>

 To be able to work with Python scripts, it is very convenient to have a text editor.
 Essentialy, this can be any software that can edit texts, I personally recommend <b><a href="https://code.visualstudio.com/">Visual Studio Code</a></b>.
 Once you have it installed, you also need a Python extension in order to run code in VS Code.
 You can follow, for instance, this manual: https://www.datacamp.com/tutorial/setting-up-vscode-python

 ## Download the repository

-Once you are all set up, click here on <> Code and then <b>Download ZIP</b>.
+Once you are all set up, at the top of this page, click on <b><> Code</b> and then <b>Download ZIP</b>.
 This will download the repository we will work with during the workshop.

 ![Alt text](image.png)